Vanpaia/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The later variables are the measurements

-The original data has been subset as well as transformed, the naming convention has stayed the same, however.
-The subset variables are the mean value, recognizable by the word "Mean" in front of the axial direction, and the standard deviation, recognizable by the word "Std" in the same place.
-The angle variable can be recognized by the word "angle" in front.
+The original data has been subset as well as transformed, the naming convention has stayed the same, however, the abbreviations have been expanded as well as the capitalization fixed to comply with tidy data standards.

+The subset variables are the mean value, recognizable by the word "Mean" in front of the axial direction, and the standard deviation, recognizable by the word "StandardDeviation" in the same place.
+The angle variable can be recognized by the word "Angle" in front.

 The features are normalized and bounded within [-1, 1].
 This means that the measurements in the dataset don't have units but merely a normalized value between -1 and 1.
 This also explains why the standard deviation can be under 0.